janpreet/kado/README.md

 ## Keybase Integration

-Kado integrates with Keybase to provide secure note storage and referencing within your infrastructure configurations.
-This feature allows you to store sensitive information securely and reference it in your bead definitions.
+Kado integrates with Keybase to provide secure storage and referencing of sensitive information within your infrastructure configurations.

 ### Keybase Commands